geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The hour-glass told the fatal moment near, 410

 Its last sands ran, yet was not Henry there.
-" Ah!" thought Maria, " whither dost thou rove,
+Ah!thought Maria, whither dost thou rove,
-" While instant danger threats thy distant love,
+While instant danger threats thy distant love,
-" While I the moments count in torturing fear,
+While I the moments count in torturing fear,
-" The day may pass, nor thou the summons hear;
+The day may pass, nor thou the summons hear;
-" To reach the spot thy distance may deny,
+To reach the spot thy distance may deny,
-" Or if thou com'st, thou only com'st to die;
+Or if thou com'st, thou only com'st to die;
 u Ariel might aid me now, but thron'd in air,
-" He sits sublime, nor heeds a wretch's prayer." s 3
+He sits sublime, nor heeds a wretch's prayer." s 3